serde-cpp/serde-cpp/README.md

 Then the backend implementation of the Serializer/Deserializer will resolve the data layout.

 For example, the YAML Serializer is already implemented and built into the project.
-So the output of this example using the YAML Serializer would be the following:
+So the output of this example using the YAML Serializer is the following:

 ```yaml
 # output.yml